Boston College QB Jurkovec will return for senior season

-BOSTON- Boston College quarterback Phil Jurkovec said on Monday that he will return for his senior season rather than enter the NFL draft.
+BOSTON- Boston College quarterback Phil Jurkovec said that he will return for his senior season rather than enter the NFL draft.

 “I will be returning to Chestnut Hill in 2022 to complete my economics degree, improve all facets of my game, and compete nationally,” he said in a statement issued by the school.
 “Let’s win!”